pwsincd/appstore/README.md

 # appstore
-Web front end an repo generator for switchbru.com/appstore
+Web front end an repo generator for fortheusers appstore.